temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 A [Worker](https://docs.temporal.io/concepts/what-is-a-worker) hosts Workflow and Activity functions and executes them one at a time.
 The Temporal Server tells the Worker to execute a specific function from information it pulls from the [Task Queue](https://docs.temporal.io/concepts/what-is-a-task-queue).
 After the Worker runs the code, it communicates the results back to the Temporal Server.

-Create a new file for the Worker:
+Create a file for the Worker:

 ```command
 touch src/worker.ts